Co1lin/notes/docs/DSA_Review.md

 # DSA

-_Note that in this document there are some images with transparent backgound, and a bright theme may be more suitable to read them._
+_Note that in this document there are some images with transparent backgound, so a bright theme may be more suitable to read them._

 _Click on a tile to change the color scheme_: